Birding with Native Plants

-Long Island is a fantastic place for birding, whether in a park or your own backyard.
+Long Island is a fantastic place for birding, whether in a park or your backyard.

-To increase the amount of birds in your own yard you will need a fresh water source.
-This can be a birdbath*, pond, fountain (small or large) or small patio water garden.
-Water helps birds stay hydrated, clean and it cools them off during the hot summer months.
+To increase the amount of birds in your yard you will need a fresh water source.
+This can be a birdbath*, pond, fountain (small or large), or small patio water garden.
+Water helps birds stay hydrated and clean and it cools them off during the hot summer months.

 And last but not least, food from berries to seeds to nectar.
 This is where our native plants are most important and are the obvious choice for bringing birds into your yard.
-Many of our native trees, shrubs and perennials are host plants**.
-A host plant is a plant a butterfly or moth relies on to lay their eggs and have food for the larvae when it emerges.
+Many of our native trees, shrubs, and perennials are host plants**.
+A host plant is a plant a butterfly or moth relies on to lay their eggs and have food for the larvae when they emerge.

 Native Plants for Native Birds